 How does Enron’s proposed rates yield appropriate revenue requirements?

-A. Enron’s proposal will recover the targeted revenue if the market value and customer behaviour changes are estimated correctly.
+A. Enron’s proposal will recover the targeted revenue if the market value and customer behavior changes are estimated correctly.
 For example:

 Setting the normal load at 84% of historical load results in an effective $30/MWh increase if